nderjung/clickos-toolchain/README.md

 # ClickOS Toolchain Container

-This is the containerised vesion of [ClickOs' toolchain](https://github.com/cnplab/toolchain/).
+This is the containerised vesion of [ClickOS' toolchain](https://github.com/cnplab/toolchain/).
 It serves as quick start method for developing applications for Click OS.

 To use it, simply pull it and run it: